Thomas-Walker-Lynch/DA2X/doc/context.md

   of data in memory.
 Each location will be either an absolute address or a relative offset, but in either case it will be a constant.
 In the C language paradigm the goal of the compiler, linker, and loader, is to embed these constant location values into the instructions of the program.
-Data that has an absolute address is said to have been statically allocated.

-  Statically allocated data is only deallocated when the process terminates and releases its virtual memory space.
-For statically allocated data all threads will see the same data located in the same place, and the same data will be shared by all the threads.
+  Data that has an absolute address determined at compile time is said to have been statically allocated.
+Such data is only deallocated when the process terminates and releases its virtual memory space.
+For statically allocated data all threads will see the same data located in the same place.

+  Typically the term ‘static data’ is used to refer to statically allocated data.

 ** Program stack base allocation